preston0079/Matrix-Calculator-Project/pa4/README.md

 Additional Notes:

 Help recieved from TA psuedocode (Mahyar Vahabi).
-Several functions taken from pa2, List.c is modified from pa1.
+List.c is modified from pa1.